First Century: Early Years and Incorporation

 New Solutions: Filtration and Purification

-In 1905, after years of intense argument concerning the design of the plant, construction was begun on a slow-sand filtration plant at the site of the present treatment plant on the Allegheny River near Aspinwall.
+In 1905, after years of intense argument concerning the design of the plant, construction began on a slow-sand filtration plant at the site of the present treatment plant on the Allegheny River near Aspinwall.
 By October 1908 the water supply of peninsular Pittsburgh was being filtered.
 In 1909 and in 1914 the Southside and the Northside, respectively, began receiving filtered water.

 The original plant included a river pumping station, Ross Station, a receiving basin, two sedimentation basins, 46 covered slow-sand filters, and an underground filtered water basin or clearwell.
 In 1912-1913, 10 more filters were added to the plant to meet the requirements of the Northside, and a contact baffle (or Reisler) pre-filtration system was installed to enhance removal of suspended solids.
 Chlorine began being added for disinfection was included in the treatment scheme by 1911.
 The benefits of filtration and chlorination of the water supply were readily apparent.
 By 1911 and subsequent years the annual number of cases of typhoid fever had dropped to less than 500 and the number of typhoid fever deaths to fewer than 100.